Jyotsna0303/DSA/README.md

 3. Find if there is a triplet a,b,c where a^2 + b^2 = c^2.
 (Pythagorean triplets)
 4. Ternary search
 5. Problems in theory section

+Questions to do again
+1. Count no. of Binary 1's